 This rating is endorsed by DBRS Ratings Limited for use in the United Kingdom, and by DBRS Ratings GmbH for use in the European Union, respectively.
 The following additional regulatory disclosures apply to endorsed ratings:

-Lead Analyst: Michael McTamney, CFA, Senior Vice President – Global FIG
+Lead Analyst: Rebecca Clarke, Vice President – Global FIG